-Bicep - Deploying an Azure Elastic SAN
+Bicep - Deploying an Azure Data Factory

 Let’s get started and see how this deployment can be done.